Chrome Extensions to declutter your digital life

 It blocks access for a few seconds and then asks if you want to continue.

 With faster internet connections and devices, it's easier than ever to slip into distractions out of habit.
+This often happens without much thought when we're just trying to get work done online.

 This brief pause helps you consciously choose your response, or as the app calls itself, a "speed bump" for distracting websites.